1. Transport

 The Elizabeth line, according to TfL, “adds around 10% more capacity to central London’s rail network as well as an estimated £42bn to the UK economy”.
 (Lilac is the official colour of this line, which extends 73 miles through new tunnels under London through Shenfield and Reading.)

-Where will the Elizabeth line connect?
+Where is the Elizabeth line route connected?

 The Elizabeth line has been operating on nine new core stations in the TfL network since it began service on 24 May 2022.